puppetlabs/puppet-docs/source/puppetdb/1/spec_q_resources.markdown

 ---

-Querying resources is accomplished by making an HTTP request to the `/resources` REST endpoint.
+Resources are queried via an HTTP request to the `/resources` REST endpoint.

 ## Query format